SouravPaulSumit/Team_anomaly/mySEProject/AnomalyDetectionSample/README.md

 * Install .NET SDK.
 Then using code editor/IDE of your choice, create a new console project and place all the C# codes inside your project folder.
 * Add/reference nuget package NeoCortexApi v1.1.4 to this project.
-* Place training and testing datasets under training and testing folder respectively.
-Both the folders should be inside the project folder.
+* Place numerical sequence CSV Files (datasets) under relevant folders respectively.
+All the folders should be inside the project folder.
+More details given below.

 Our project is based on NeoCortex API.
 More details [here](https://github.com/ddobric/neocortexapi/blob/master/source/Documentation/gettingStarted.md).